Moduli spaces of semiorthogonal decompositions in families: Amplifications

-\begin{remark} One would like to upgrade this to a sheaf of groups, by considering~$f_V$\dash linear autoequivalences, for~$V\to U$ \'etale.
+for all \( \Phi \in \Auteq ( f ) \) and all $ \cF \in \Perf U $.
+Also, note that an \( f \)-linear autoequivalence \( \Phi \) (of Fourier--Mukai type) admits the base change along a morphism \( \phi \colon V \to U \): namely, an \( f _{ V } \)-linear autoequivalence of Fourier--Mukai type of \( \Perf \cX _{ V } \) defined by the pullback of the kernel~$\cE$ along the induced morphism. \begin{remark} One would like to upgrade this to a sheaf of groups, by considering~$f_V$\dash linear autoequivalences, for~$V\to U$ \'etale.
 In \cite[Corollary~3.24]{MR2493386} this is shown to be a group algebraic space, locally of finite type, when~$U$ is affine and assuming~$f$ cannot be written as a disjoint union of morphisms.
 To check condition~(1) from op.~cit., one uses that Hochschild cohomology of schemes vanishes in negative degrees, by the Hochschild--Kostant--Rosenberg decomposition for smooth morphisms from \cite[\S0]{MR2357327}.

-In light of Conjecture~\ref{conjecture:smooth-proper-dg-family} it would be interesting to show that over an arbitrary base~$U$, this sheaf of groups is a locally algebraic group space, and that it acts on the moduli space of semiorthogonal decompositions.
-The vanishing of negative Hochschild cohomology does not hold for smooth and proper dg~categories in general, it suffices to consider the gluing of~$k$ to~$k$ along the dg~bimodule~$k\oplus k[-n]$. \end{remark}
+In light of \Cref{conjecture:smooth-proper-dg-family}, it would be interesting to show that over an arbitrary base~$U$, this sheaf of groups is a locally algebraic group space, and that it acts on the moduli space of semiorthogonal decompositions.
+Observe that the vanishing of negative Hochschild cohomology does not hold for smooth and proper dg~categories in general.
+To construct an example, it suffices to consider the dg category obtained as the gluing of~$\bfk$ and~$\bfk$ along the dg~bimodule~$\bfk\oplus\bfk[-n]$. \end{remark}

 For now we will restrict ourselves to the action of the global~$f$\dash linear autoequivalences, and prove the following easy assertion.